Our Office’s Safety Precautions

 - Runny nose

-- Reduction in your sense of smell
+- Reduction in your sense of smell or taste

 - Sore throat